 Before I was a writer, I was an artist.

 My early sketches were done hunched over the kitchen counter, scribbling furiously in dozens of sketchbooks.
-Now, I transfer them to my computer.
+Now, my medium of choice is my stylus.

-I don't draw as much as I used to, but I still love making art.
-Visual work, like graphics and UX/UI design, speaks to me because of how it allows me to incorporate my love for bright colors and creative flair into tools that make news more digestible, interactive and accessible.
+Visual work, especially graphics and UX/UI design, speaks to me because of how it allows me to incorporate my love for bright colors and bold typography into tools that make news more interactive and accessible.

 • A woman with curly red hair holding a microphone, wearing a studded leather outfit with dramatic makeup, with a cloudy sky in the background, on a website homepage titled "A what?
 A Feminomenon!"